cybernetics-io/redcar/docs/PRFAQ.md

 ###
 > What are the similar products in the industry?

-* There are Amazon EventBridge/EventBus, Azure Event Hubs, Google Cloud Pub/Sub and open source product Apache EventMesh.
+* There are Amazon EventBridge/EventBus, Azure Event Hubs, Google Cloud Eventarc and Apache EventMesh.
 ###

 ###